jeacovy/gifme-readme/README.md

 - Replace ```[GIPHY_API_KEY]``` in the ```.sh``` file or add this as an environment secret. *(REMEMBER, DO NOT COMMIT SECRET VALUES INTO PUBLIC REPO)*
 - Change ```tag``` in the ```.sh``` to a key word of your interest
 - Thats it.
 Enjoy!

+Note that this only supports adding the GIF to the top of the README file.

 ###### **Just a friendly note:**
 All memes are **Rated G** *(means ISFW)*